Get in touch with us for career information.

 Production managers organise and control the production process in a factory.
 They ensure that products are made to the right specifications and are ready on time and within budget.

-Support workers help people with health problems or disabilities to carry out daily tasks, such as housework, and be as independent as possible.
+Support workers help people with health problems or disabilities to do daily tasks, such as housework, and be as independent as possible.

 Chemical production operators perform a variety of tasks involved in producing toiletries or pharmaceutical products, including ointments, creams, aerosols, tablets, capsules, bandages and vaccines.